Please see the sections below, describing different areas of research that we are pursuing, and see here for details on how to apply to join us.

 However, we will only consider students who have achieved above-average results in prior degrees.
 Some restrictions may apply and applicants can be expected to subject to certain biometric/competency testing.

 Doctoral students will have at least one opportunity to present their work at an international conference during their candidature and/or spend some time working at an overseas research lab (e.g. Ghent, Belgium or Brisbane, Australia).
 Students must register full time and be based on the Stellenbosch campus of the University.
 At least three peer-reviewed publications will be expected from Ph.D. candidates by the time of graduation.

 Please send questions, and applications to Dr David Drew (drew [at] sun [dot] ac [dot] za) including the following:

 A wide range of topics are available within the program, and students have great scope to tailor their own research project to their interests and ideas.
-See some of our the projects we’re already doing to get ideas of future projects, and feel free to propose project ideas of your own!
+See some of the projects we’re already doing to get ideas for future projects, and feel free to propose project ideas of your own!

 Possible M.Sc. topics include: